1/31/2025

 Anders Jernhall

-Maybe not everybody knows what slow-based is, but it's a new pricing methodology that is intended to even out the prices in the Nordics. but they actually spread since it was introduced in November.
+Maybe not everybody knows what flow-based is, but it's a new pricing methodology that is intended to even out the prices in the Nordics. but they actually spread since it was introduced in November.
 It might be due to that we have unusually much water in the northern part of Sweden, especially actually SE2.
 We have, for example, 30% more water in our reservoirs than normal this point of the year.
 Absolutely.

 speaker